FreeON/freeon/ICQCB_Available_software.md

 #### Sample MOPAC input file

-This is a sample configuration file to optimize the calculation of a transition state (TS) for Diels-Adler reaction with MOPAC using the AM1 parameter set.
+This is a sample configuration file to optimize the calculation of a transition state (TS) for the Diels-Adler reaction with MOPAC using the AM1 parameter set.

 This is a simple format: the first line contains all options (may be extended using specially tagged, continuation lines), the second line is a comment and then come the atoms and coordinates for the system.